Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

     0820202020

-### Functions
+# Functions

-Defining a function
+## Function definition and function call(s)

+- Defining a function: function may or may not have parameters, can return a value but are not forced too.

+Here is an example of a function that has a parameter, and return a value.

 ```python
 def mafonction(a):
     return a**2
 ```

-calling a function
+- calling a function: you call call it once, twice, or more, passing-in an argument for the corresponding function parameter.

 ```python